A narrowing of AI research?

 Figure \ref{fig:agg_trends} shows the monthly number of papers published in AI research and the rest of the arXiv corpus (top), and the share of the arXiv corpus accounted by AI papers (bottom).
 By contrast to non-AI categories, where the number of articles has grown at a steady pace since the 1990s, growth in AI research has been more recent, and taken place very rapidly.
 Remarkably, in the first half of 2020 AI articles comprised 20\% of all publications uploaded to arXiv.
 94\% of all the AI papers in our corpus were published after 2012, and 60\% after 2018.

 Has rapid growth of activity in arXiv has been accompanied by shifts in its topical composition?
-To answer this question, we have assigned each topic in our data to the arXiv category where it has the highest salience.We calculate this analogously to a location or revealed comparative advantage quotient:
+To visualise the answer to this question, we have assigned each topic in our data to the arXiv category where it has the highest salience.\footnote{It is important to point out that we are assigning topics to arXiv categories with the goal of interpreting the evolution of AI research and the areas of specialisation of different organisations in section \ref{subsec:priv_spec} but it does not play a role in our analysis of diversity, which is based on the raw outputs of our topic model.}

-Where $s_{i,c}$ is the share of topic $i$ in the category $c$ and $s_i$ is the share of the topic in the corpus. $Q_i > 1$ indicates that a topic is overrepresented in a category.
+We calculate this analogously to a location or revealed comparative advantage quotient $Q_{i,c} = \frac{s_{i,c}}{s_{i}}$ where $s_{i,c}$ is the share of topic $i$ in the category $c$ and $s_i$ is the share of the topic in the corpus. $Q_i > 1$ indicates that a topic is over-represented in a category.
 Table \ref{tab:topic_examples} includes some examples of salient topics randomly drawn from various arXiv categories, illustrating their thematic focus: AI papers in \textit{stat.ML} refer to statistical techniques such as Gaussian processes and Bayesian inference while \textit{cs.CR} (Cryptography and Security) contains topics about software vulnerabilities, privacy, adversarial attacks against deep learning systems and authentication. \textit{cs.CY} addresses a range of societally oriented topics related to health (and more specifically pandemics, including AI research on Covid-19), education and ethical issues.
-These results suggest that our topic model captures relevant information about the thematic composition of different AI sub-fields.